 2. Stretch Goals Like Musk!

 Elon Musk is a wildly ambitious individual when it comes to innovation and chasing his vision to come true.
-He has proven it to the world multiple times, whether by creating brain chips to revolutionize neuroscience or finding ways to colonize Mars.
+He has proven it to the world multiple times, whether by creating brain chips to revolutionise neuroscience or finding ways to colonise Mars.
 These are all a part of his ‘stretch goals’ strategy.
-Such objectives are considered as truly important sources of individuals and organizational achievement & motivation.
+Such objectives are considered truly important sources of individuals’ and organisational achievement & motivation.

 Did you know?
 Elon Musk created and sold a video game to a magazine when he was 12 years old.
 The space battle game ‘Blastar’ was sold for $500 to PC and Office Technology magazine.
 Musk also worked at ‘Rocket Science,’ a game start-up.